aspose-cells/Aspose.Cells-for-.NET/Examples_GridJs/readme.md

 This is a  demo to show how we can use GridJs to implment a spreadsheet Editor.

 ## Step by step to run the demo
-Edit the properties in `TestConfig.cs` to match your enviroment.
+Edit the properties in `Models/TestConfig.cs` to match your enviroment.

 If you want to use Amazon Storage Service, edit the properties in AwsConfig class in TestConfig.cs.